minnibb/tp/docs/DeveloperGuide.md

    1. Prerequisites: A valid index within the displayed contact list must be provided.

-   1. Test case: `note 1 Needs help with Math`
+   1. Test case: `note 1 nt/Needs help with Math`
       Expected: Adds note "Needs help with Math" to the first contact.

-   1. Test case: `note 3 Call parent tomorrow`
+   1. Test case: `note 3 nt/Call parent tomorrow`
       Expected: Adds note "Call parent tomorrow" to the third contact.

 1. Replacing an existing note

    1. Prerequisites: Contact already has a note.

-   1. Test case: `note 1 Student is doing well`
+   1. Test case: `note 1 nt/Student is doing well`
       Expected: Replaces the existing note on the first contact with "Student is doing well".

 ### Saving data